 As we continue on through the different eras, it is easy to see the battling opinions of influential figures and artists, and the conflicting ideas and ideals we all have.
 People’s tastes differ widely, and we must constantly battle between what is deemed ‘popular’ with our own ideas and interests.
 There is so much material now to look back on and be inspired by, much of which still influences designers today.

-What remains now at the forefront of interior design is the balance between practicality and originality.
+What remains now at the forefront of home styling is the balance between practicality and originality.
 Whilst some of us favour clear shapes, minimalism, simplicity, and clean-cut design, others favour the lavish, the patterned, and the bold.
 The key here is to balance our tastes, as widely different as they may be, with the dedication to making the space itself a working, functional, and practical space.
-Interior design is not just about the style of décor we choose and the artistic movements that influence us, but how we can best use the shape to suit its purpose.
+Home Styling is not just about the style of décor we choose and the artistic movements that influence us, but how we can best use the shape to suit its purpose.

 So no matter what wallpaper you choose and flooring you opt for, express your style how you choose, but also think about how the room functions as a space and serves its purpose.